See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models

 \subsection{Ablation Study}

 To evaluate the impact of each input modality and the contribution of the scene descriptor within the overall framework, an ablation was conducted.
 Table~\ref{tab:ablacion} summarizes both high-level and low-level metrics under three configurations: (i) RGB input only, (ii) RGB combined with thermal input without the descriptor, and (iii) the full model incorporating RGB, thermal, and descriptor guidance.
-As illustrated in Fig.~\ref{fig:cross_domain_visual}, the qualitative results align with the numerical trends.
+The results indicate a significant improvement when thermal information is incorporated.
+However, VLMs alone struggle to correctly interpret residual traces to infer past events if a structured semantic description is not provided.
+When the descriptor is included, performance increases by 10\% in AO and 1.3 dB in PSNR.
+This effect is illustrated in Fig.~\ref{fig:cross_domain_visual}, where the qualitative results are consistent with the numerical trends.
 Using RGB-only inputs fails to reveal the previous state.
 Adding thermal data introduces complementary cues, allowing recovery of the person’s prior action of sitting down a few seconds earlier.
 The most significant improvement, however, occurs when incorporating the scene descriptor: this semantic prior enables the model to infer higher-level interactions, such as detecting that the book was in hand.
 These results confirm that the VLM-based structured description acts as a strong prior, anchoring the diffusion process to physically consistent semantics.